arnold-c/PhD-Dissertation/chapter_3/lca_manuscript.typ

 The former assumes that between-group transmission is dominated by the transmissibility of the source individuals, implying that adherence to the PHMs primarily prevents onwards transmission, rather than protecting against infection.
 The latter assumes that between-group transmission is dominated by the susceptibility of the recipient individuals, implying that adherence to the PHMs primarily prevents infection, rather than protecting against onwards transmission.
 A range of between-group scaling values ($phi.alt$) were simulated to perform sensitivity analysis for the degree of assortativity.
-Results are only shown for matrix structure $bold("A")$, but alternative assumptions about between-group mixing can be found in the supplement (Supplemental Figures 1-4).
+Results are only shown for matrix structure $bold("A")$, but alternative assumptions about between-group mixing can be found in the supplement (@fig-abc-distance-whiskers-rows, @fig-intervention-rows, @fig-abc-distance-whiskers-constant, @fig-intervention-constant).
 To examine the effect of an intervention to increase PHM adherence, we redistributed a proportion of low- and medium adherence individuals to the high adherence latent class, i.e., a fully effective intervention is equivalent to a single-group SIR model of high adherent individuals.
 Model fitting and simulation was conducted using the Julia programming language, version 1.10.5 @bezansonJuliaFreshApproach2017.